reddyshanthosh/laravel-vuejs/README.md

-This code repository was created to demonstrates the understanding of the basic components in laravel, vuetify and vuejs. it includes the CRUD operations and utilization of vuetify components.
+This code repository was created to demonstrate the understanding of the basic components in laravel, vuetify and vuejs. it includes the CRUD operations and utilization of vuetify components.